TwirlingGoddess/Order-Book/README.md

 There are two fundamental ways to execute an order: ​market​ and ​limit​.
 A ​market order​ is expected to execute as quickly as possible at the last traded price.
 On the other hand, a ​limit order​ indicates the minimum selling or maximum buying price.
 A limit order is executed only if the matched order is equal to or higher than the minimum selling price OR equal to or lower than the maximum buying price.

+A ​trade-matching engine ​uses the order book such that interests of buyers and sellers are satisfied and orders are matched.
+A ​spread i​ s the difference between the lowest ask and the highest bid.
+A sample visual representation of an order book for trading Bitcoin (BTC) with Tether (USDT) is shown in the following figure: